 Given its location in the heart of the Dudley Square Main Streets District, the Property has transformative potential as a complement to the existing area retail and commercial uses, such as those in the Bruce C. Bolling Municipal Building.
-Redevelopment of the Property should contribute vibrancy to the area as a potential cultural and entertainment destination, as well as have synergy with the other sites analyzed through PLAN: Dudley Square (Appendix X).
-Redevelopment of the Property should strive for the creation of a continuous "Main Streets" experience from the Property site to the Dudley Commercial site (please see site maps in Appendix X).
+Redevelopment of the Property should contribute vibrancy to the area as a potential cultural and entertainment destination, as well as have synergy with the other sites analyzed through PLAN: Dudley Square(Appendix A).
+Redevelopment of the Property should strive for the creation of a continuous "Main Streets" experience from the Property site to the Dudley Commercial site (see site map in Appendix B).